Table of Contents

 - Meth Withdrawal Treatment

 Meth causes long-lasting, oft-irreversible damage to the central nervous system.
 To prevent permanent harm, it is critical that someone fighting meth addiction receives effective treatment as soon as possible.
-Detox, the process of purging a harmful substance from the body, is the first step towards treating meth addiction.
-Withdrawal occurs at this stage, and usually brings with it a host of painful symptoms.
-However, once the body adjusts to the absence of the substance, its natural balance is restored and symptoms will then subside.
+Detox, the process of purging a harmful substance from the body, is the first step toward treating meth addiction.
+At this stage, meth withdrawal occurs, usually bringing with it a host of painful symptoms.
+However once the body adjusts to the absence of the substance, its natural balance is restored and meth withdrawal symptoms will subside.

 What is Meth?

 Meth is a potent stimulant drug that comes in two forms: crystal meth and methamphetamines.
 Street names for meth include crank, crystal, ice, speed, and jib.
 Upon ingestion, meth produces a euphoric high, affecting the brain’s dopamine circuit.
 This euphoria makes meth a highly addictive drug with a high abuse potential.

 Meth has many harmful physical and psychological consequences.
 Prolonged use of meth has been associated with: